 An overview of what the FHA is and who it protects

 Every prospective tenant who applies for your rental has the right to be treated fairly and equally according to the Fair Housing Act.
 The Fair Housing Act was passed in 1968 by the U.S. Congress.
-Its aim was to prevent landlords and real estate agents from discriminatory housing practices.
+Its aim was to prevent landlords and real estate agents from discriminatory housing practices, particularly in their screening processes.

 In this post, we’ll provide a basic overview of the Fair Housing Act (FHA).
 As a landlord, familiarizing yourself with this act can help you avoid potential legal issues.
 You should know this law as well as you know the landlord-tenant laws in your state.